Nicompag/ISYS5002_portfolio-1/README.md

 # ISYS5002_portfolio
-This will contain all the notebooks I have developed in ISYS5022 Introduction to programming
+This will contain all the notebooks developed in ISYS5022 Introduction to programming

 ## Notebook